 Work backstage at a show.
 Tiring physical work, but a great way to understand the system and know the people.

 Why be a wine judge?

 Working as a judge is a good way to learn and develop skills.
-Sonal Holland, India’s first MW, remembers: ‘my first judging experience was just after I had completed the WSET Level 3.
+Sonal Holland, India’s first MW, remembers: ‘my first judging experience was just after I had completed the WSET Level 3 Award in Wines.
 I found the WSET systematic approach to tasting useful to decipher the wine into points across its appearance, nose and palate.
 Obviously, this experience enriches as you judge more at competitions and as a Master of Wine now, I find I am looking at the wine as a whole, assessing its overall quality rather effortlessly.’